 This final phase is dedicated to men who have successfully completed the program requirements of earlier phases.
 Men in this final phase dedicate their time to securing competitive employment, pursuing higher education and attaining safe, independent housing options.

-Can You Provide Help and Hope for Men Rebuilding Their Lives?
+Will You Provide Help and Hope for Men Rebuilding Their Lives?